Nerdpie/bitburner-scripts/README_SETUP.md

 ### Cloning this Repo

-1. If you dont already have it installed, install [NodeJS](https://nodejs.org) v20 or newer
+1. If you don't already have it installed, install [Node.js](https://nodejs.org) v20 or newer
 2. Clone this repository `git clone https://github.com/shyguy1412/bb-external-editor`
 3. navigate to the template inside your console `cd bb-external-editor`
 4. run `npm install` in your console to install all dependencies